Things to Do in Auckland City Centre for Free (or Cheap)

 Tip: Get the Dress Smart shuttle from one of the early pick-up points, like the Sky Tower.
 Because once the bus is full, you will have to wait another hour for the next one.
 Find out more here: Outlet Shopping in New Zealand.

 Most cinemas do some version of “Cheap Tuesday” where tickets are between NZ$10-12.
-At Academy, you can watch an NZ$5 flick all day Wednesday!
+At the Academy, you can watch a NZ$5 flick all day Wednesday!
 Alongside popular releases, Academy also shows foreign language and art-house movies.